 Where to stay: The Kimpton RiverPlace Hotel has a prime location right on the Willamette River for easy kayaking access, they also have free bikes for exploring, and offer pool use at the nearby sports club.
-Prices start at $190.
 Check out these other affordable cities in the United States.

 Door County, Wisconsin

 Why you’ll love it: You can explore more than 300 miles of shoreline jetting out into Lake Michigan and Green Bay in Door County all dotted by charming communities and a Midwestern friendliness that will make you feel like you stepped back in time.
-Younger kids will enjoy peering through the periscope at Door County Maritime Museum with views of Sturgeon Bay and active shipyards; teens will enjoy hiking, biking, and kayaking along the Mink River Estuary.
+Peer through the periscope at Door County Maritime Museum with views of Sturgeon Bay and active shipyards then enjoy hiking, biking, and kayaking along the Mink River Estuary.
 Everyone will love the classic Skyway Drive-In and the creamy treats served up at the old-fashioned soda fountain at Wilson ice Cream Parlor.

-Budget tips: Hike the Ridges Sanctuary Family Discovery Trail to gain a new appreciation for nature at Wisconsin’s oldest private nature preserve.
+Budget tips: Hike at Ridges Sanctuary to gain a new appreciation for nature at Wisconsin’s oldest private nature preserve.
 Guided hikes are free for kids 18 and under and just $5 for adults.

-Where to stay: Julie’s Park Cafe & Motel gives you several options for family-friendly lodging at budget-friendly prices, including condominiums and cottages for around $125 during peak season with multiple bedrooms (and bathrooms, a priceless bonus if you have teens) in Fish Creek.
-Add these 20 small towns to your must-visit list in 2020.
+Where to stay: Julie’s Park Cafe & Motel gives you several options for budget-friendly lodging, including condominiums and cottages for less than $125 during peak season with multiple bedrooms (and bathrooms, a priceless bonus if you have teens) in Fish Creek.
+Add these 20 small towns to your must-visit list.

 Lake Cumberland, Kentucky

-Why you’ll love it: The Lake Cumberland State Resort Park is located on one of the ten largest man-made lakes in the country, and it’s one of the top vacation destinations in the eastern United States.
-But, it’s still affordable, with elementary school-aged activities such as horseback riding ($18) and miniature golf ($4) within easy budget reach.
+Why you’ll love it: The Lake Cumberland State Resort Park is located on one of the largest man-made lakes in the country, and it’s one of the top vacation destinations in the eastern United States.
+But, it’s still affordable, with activities such as horseback riding and miniature golf within easy budget reach.

 Budget tip: There’s plenty to do at the lake that won’t cost a dime, including beautiful hiking trails filled with summer birds such as cardinals, bluebirds, goldfinches, and hummingbirds.
-You can also introduce the kids to angling for Kentucky bass, or let them run wild at the playground.
+You can also try your hand at angling for Kentucky bass.

 Where to stay: All the park lodging starts at around $135 per night, including DuPont Lodge, the Cottages, and Woodland Rooms, which have free access to the indoor pool, and also include free meals to kids 5 and under at the restaurant.
 Camping is around $30 per night (plus an additional $3 for pool access).